 Increasingly, this sharing occurs by way of photos.
 In 2013, on average 1.6 million public photos were uploaded to Flickr every day.
 Uploading photos is the most popular activity on both Facebook and Google+, while Instagram – a social media platform wholly dedicated to image sharing – grew by 23% in 2013.

 Recently, Virgin Mobile has tapped into the food sharing trend with their #mealforameal campaign.
-Participants share pictures of their food over Twitter, Instagram or Facebook with the hashtag #mealforameal.
+Participants share pictures of their food on Twitter, Instagram or Facebook with the hashtag #mealforameal.
 For every hashtag, Virgin Mobile shares a meal with people in need via OzHarvest, an organisation that redistributes excess food to those in need.
 So far over 150,000 meals have been donated.

 “Social media is where a lot of us document and curate our lives,” says Virgin Mobile Digital Communities Manager Jordan Kerr.
 “Meals are often a time when people come together to celebrate life, culture and human relationships.
 Mobile phones are at the heart of this because they allow people to capture their experiences wherever they are and share them.”